-Today in Tedium: For the past 20 years, a familiar trend has exposed itself with the turn of every U.S. presidential election cycle: Each one is ever-slightly more defined (heck, even redefined) by technology, particularly online trends that have come along in the three years prior.
+Today in Tedium: For the past 24 years, a familiar trend has exposed itself with the turn of every U.S. presidential election cycle: Each one is ever-slightly more defined (heck, even redefined) by technology, particularly online trends that have come along in the three years prior.
 In 1996, it was a coming-out party for the web.
 In 2000, the growth of online news began to have an impact on how we researched candidates.
-In 2004, it was all about Meetup, as well as suddenly prominent individual bloggers like Charles Johnson of Little Green Footballs, whose dogged work in debunking a questionable report changed the shape of Dan Rather's career.
+In 2004, it was all about Meetup, as well as suddenly prominent individual bloggers like Charles Johnson of Little Green Footballs, whose dogged work in debunking a questionable report changed the shape of Dan Rather’s career.
 In 2008, fairly new outlets like YouTube and Politico became immensely influential.
-Twitter was around back then, but it wasn't until 2012 when it came into its own, along the big data campaign.
-This year, in many ways, has brought the messy culmination of all these trends, along with a few others (Facebook Live, anyone?).
-But I'm curious about how online networks affected elections before the internet had such a big impact on them, before cable networks teamed with social networks to promote primary debates.
-Today's Tedium goes back to the 1992 campaign, in a year when backwards pants, Temple of the Dog, and Ross Perot were still in style. — Ernie @ Tedium
+Twitter was around back then, but it wasn’t until 2012 when it came into its own, along with the big data campaign.
+In 2016, questions emerged after the fact about the influence of Facebook and misinformation.
+And this year: God, where do we even start?
+But I’m curious about how online networks affected elections before the internet had such a big impact on them, before cable networks teamed with social networks to promote primary debates.
+Today’s Tedium goes back to the 1992 campaign, in a year when backwards pants, Temple of the Dog, and Ross Perot were still in style. — Ernie @ Tedium

 Five interesting ways technology influenced the 1992 presidential election

 - For his 1992 primary campaign, current California Gov. Jerry Brown innovated by using a 1-800 number to solicit donations.
 Sound kind of quaint?
-Don't be fooled: This was a Big Deal in 1992, as it hadn't properly been utilized by candidates previously.
-As the San Francisco Chronicle learned back in 2013 (and I just confirmed), the widely disseminated number, (800) 426-1112, is still active and still owned by Brown, though it's no longer accepting donations.
+Don’t be fooled: This was a Big Deal in 1992, as it hadn’t properly been utilized by candidates previously.
+As the San Francisco Chronicle learned back in 2013, the widely disseminated number, (800) 426-1112, was still active and owned by Brown.
+But as of 2020, it no longer appears to be.

 - Jerry Brown also used Compuserve to reach voters, but so, too, did the Lincoln Chafee of the 1992 campaign, former Irvine, California, mayor Larry Agran.
 Agran, who didn’t last beyond New Hampshire, held online Q&A sessions on the early online network, with Bloomberg noting that Agran would speak out answers to the online questions out loud, while a transcriptionist would type the answers into the computer.